NGxDTV/NGTube-Youtube/README.md

 A comprehensive Python library for scraping YouTube data, including videos, comments, and channel profiles.

+## ⚠️ Disclaimer

+**This library is provided for educational and research purposes only.** Scraping YouTube data may violate YouTube's Terms of Service.
+Use at your own risk.
+The authors are not responsible for any misuse or legal consequences.
+Always respect robots.txt and implement appropriate rate limiting.

 ## Features

 - **Video Extraction**: Extract detailed metadata from YouTube videos (title, views, likes, duration, tags, description, etc.)